fithisux/awesome-windows-foss/README.md

 # Awesome Windows Specific FOSS #

 A curated list of windows specific, native (Windows specific C# is legal though) Free Open Source software.
-This list contains *MOSTLY* [open source][1] code (as defined by the linked Open Source Definition), and sellers who aren't evil for physical resources.
+This list contains *MOSTLY* [open source][1] code (as defined by the linked Open Source Definition), and sellers providing source, who aren't evil for physical resources.

 This is released under a Creative Commons-Attribution-ShareAlike license, version 4 (SPDX code ``CC-BY-SA-4.0``).
 You can find its text in the LICENSE file.